 \subsubsection{Freesound}

-Freesound\footnote{\url{https://freesound.org/}} is an online collaborative audio clip sharing site \cite{font2013freesound}, counting with more than 10 million registered users, over 460,000 audio clips, and an average of 3,400 new clips added every month.\footnote{Data from September 1st, 2020.} Audio clips shared in Freesound cover a wide variety of audio content, from music samples to environmental sounds, human sounds, audio effects, etc. In addition, the users who upload the clips also provide metadata, e.g., a title, several tags (at least three per clip), and textual descriptions.
+Freesound\footnote{\url{https://freesound.org/}} is an online collaborative audio clip sharing site \cite{font2013freesound}, with more than 10 million registered users and over 500,000 audio clips.\footnote{Data from August 1st, 2021.} Audio clips shared in Freesound cover a wide variety of audio content, from music samples to environmental sounds, human sounds or audio effects, to name a few.
+In addition, the users who upload the clips also provide metadata, e.g., a title, several tags (at least three per clip), and textual descriptions.
 We use the user-provided tags in the creation of FSD50K (Sec. \ref{ssec:nomina}).
-Since Freesound is collaboratively contributed, it is also very heterogeneous in terms of data origin, recording gears, and acoustic conditions.
-However, quality is prioritized over quantity in terms of audio recording and associated metadata.
-One of the most popular use cases of Freesound is the exchange of well-recorded audio samples for creative purposes.
+Since Freesound is collaboratively contributed, it is also very heterogeneous in terms of data origin, recording equipment, and acoustic conditions.
 All of the content is CC-licensed, which conveniently allows distribution and reuse.
-As we have seen above, several datasets containing Freesound audio have been widely used by the research community \cite{stowell2013open,salamon2014dataset,piczak2015esc,fonseca2018general,Fonseca2019learning,Fonseca2019audio}, showing its usefulness for dataset creation.
+Several datasets containing Freesound audio have been widely used by the research community \cite{stowell2013open,salamon2014dataset,piczak2015esc,fonseca2018general,Fonseca2019learning,Fonseca2019audio}, showing its usefulness for dataset creation.